-As indicated supra at note 19, Atik Yomin refers to the level of G-dliness immediately preceding creation.
-That level is unknowable because it is a level above creation and still in a realm of G-dliness that we cannot comprehend.

-22 Tenaim are written in various forms and the wording can vary depending on custom and tradition.
+- As indicated supra at note 18, Atik Yomin refers to the level of G-dliness immediately preceding creation.
+That level is unknowable because it is a level above creation and still in a realm of G-dliness that we cannot comprehend. - Tenaim are written in various forms and the wording can vary depending on custom and tradition.
 The current custom is to sign the tenaim immediately before the wedding.
 Where the tenaim are written long in advance of the wedding, they are called tenaim rishonim and an additional opening phrase is used.
 The phrases used in Rabbi Levi Yitzchak's letter are consistent with the actual tenaim text of the Rebbe and Rebbetzin, as re-printed in A Chassidisher Derher Magazine, published in 2018 (5779) on the 90th anniversary of the wedding of the Rebbe and the Rebbetzin, page 21.
 The full phrase in the tenaim of the Rebbe and Rebbetzin is: המגיד מראשית אחרית הוא יתן שם טוב ושארית לאלה דברי הברית והתנאים "May the one who knows the end from the beginning provide a good name and future to these words of covenant (brit) and conditions (tenaim)."
 In other words, it forms an opening prayer of sorts that G-d (the one who knows the end from knowing the beginning, Isaiah 46:10) should bless the agreement so that it should be fulfilled at the wedding.
-Some versions of this phrase in tenaim rishonim refer to "Ha'tenaim" before "Ha'Brit" as in Levi Yitzchak follow the order as indicated above.
+Some versions of this phrase in tenaim rishonim refer to "Ha'tenaim" before "Ha'Brit" as in the tenaim used by the Rebbe and Rebbetzin and the version referred to by Rabbi Levi Yitzchak follow the order as indicated above.

-23 Ban (\Box) is also plural in that its numerological corollary is 52.
-The gematria for Havayah (\neg - \neg - \neg) is 26 and twice 26 (the plural of 26) is 52.
+Ban (בן) is also plural in that its numerological corollary is 52.
+The gematria for Havayah (י-ה-וֹ-ה) is 26 and twice 26 (the plural of 26) is 52.
 Inherently, therefore, ban has a plural connotation which is not true for mah, which corresponds to 45, a number that is not evenly divisible.

-exist at this level24 are without any end; as it is written25 "G-d will satisfy your soul's thirst in dry places (b'tzachtachot)", see Etz Chaim at the end of the Sha'ar entitled Atik and look there.26 This is also what is alluded to (in the tenaim) where it is written that "one who finds [matza] a wife finds good."27 The word "matza" in Hebrew (جَدِه) is spelled with two kamatzin.
-One kamatz hints at keser;28 therefore, two kamatzin refer to an even higher level of keser, Atik.
+level22 are without any end; as it is written23 "G-d will satisfy your soul's thirst in dry places (b'tzachtachot)", see Etz Chaim at the end of the Sha'ar entitled Atik and look there.24 This is also what is alluded to (in the tenaim) where it is written that "one who finds [matza] a wife finds good."25 The word "matza" in Hebrew (מָצָא) is spelled with two kamatzin.
+One kamatz hints at keser;26 therefore, two kamatzin refer to an even higher level of keser, Atik.
 Moreover, the verse refers to matza tov (i.e., one who finds a wife finds good) because Atik [the level hinted at with the two kamatzin] is a level where it is all good.
-As it is said,29 there is no "left" (or gevurah) in Atik; it is all "right" (corresponding to chesed).
+As it is said,27 there is no "left" (or gevurah) in Atik; it is all "right" (corresponding to chesed).

 The word matza also hints at the combination of duchrah and nukvah.
-The mem (α) represents the forty days of the formation of the fetus at which time it is decreed who that person will marry,30 and the letters tzadi and aleph (\varkappa + \varkappa) allude to duchrah and nukvah and
+The mem (2) represents the forty days of the formation of the fetus at which time it is decreed who that person will marry, 28 and the letters tzadi and aleph (y+x) allude to duchrah and nukvah and